malaybaku/VMagicMirrorManual/en_troubleshooting.md

 In the setting window `Motion` tab, see `Arm` and turn off `Show Pointer Support` to hide the mark.

+## 4.11.
+VMagicMirror crashed after removing game controller

+VMagicMirror might crash if you unplug the game controller during VMagicMirror is active.

+Please restart VMagicMirror to recover.
+If VMagicMirror repeats to crash, then please reboot PC.

 ## Sections